 This program provides formula funding to increase the mobility of seniors and persons with disabilities.
 Funds are apportioned based on each state's share of the targeted populations and are apportioned to both non-urbanized (population under 200,000) and large urbanized areas (population over 200,000).
 The former New Freedom program (Section 5317) is folded into this program.
 The New Freedom program provided grants for services for individuals with disabilities that went beyond the requirements of the Americans with Disabilities Act (ADA).
 Activities eligible under New Freedom are eligible under the Section 5310 program.
-Section 5310 is reauthorized under the FAST Act.
+Section 5310 is reauthorized under the Fixing America's Surface Transportation Act (FAST) Act.

 As the designated recipient of these funds, Caltrans is responsible for defining guidelines, developing application forms, and establishing selection criteria for a competitive selection process in consultation with its regional partners.
 State or local government authorities, private non-profit organizations, or operators of public transportation that receive a grant indirectly through a recipient are eligible recipients and sub-recipients for this funding.
 Projects selected for 5310 funding must be included in a local coordinated plan.
-The following section gives an overview of the way the funding program works
+The following is an overview of the funding program: